 Medication

-In some cases, medication may be recommended in addition to therapy.
+In some cases, OCD medication may be recommended in addition to therapy.
 The therapist will likely refer you to a psychiatrist or psychiatric nurse practitioner who can prescribe the appropriate type and dose.
 Clomipramine (Anafranil), fluoxetine (Prozac), fluvoxamine (Luvox), and sertraline (Zoloft) are all approved by the U.S. Food and Drug Administration (FDA) for treatment of OCD.
 Note that selective serotonin reuptake inhibitors (SSRIs) have a less troublesome side-effect profile than clomipramine.

 Lifestyle Changes